New York's 56th State Assembly district

 New York's 56th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Stefani Zinerman since 2021.

 Geography

 District 56 is in Brooklyn, encompassing Bedford-Stuyvesant and portions of Crown Heights.

+The district overlaps (partially) with New York's 8th and 9th congressional districts, the 20th and 25th districts of the New York State Senate, and the 36th and 41st districts of the New York City Council.